Our measures to keep your data safe and secure

 We keep data in accordance with the guidance set out be GDPR.
 We endeavour to maintain only data that is relevant, accurate and up to date.

 Members are responsible for keeping contact details up to date.
 This can be done by logging into your ChurchSuite account and making any necessary changes.
+If you are a ministry user/receiver of The King’s Pantry food bank, your personal data is also maintained in a separate area of ChurchSuite which is only accessible by those persons who operate The King’s Pantry.

 - Visitors and ministry users/receivers are responsible for informing either the Bethany Community Church administrator or their ministry leader of any changes to their data.
 Alterations will be made to ChurchSuite within no more than one calendar month of the request.